Our group is part of several research networks and cooperations. Amongst them are:

 More information: MOA-Website.

-More information: SAGEX-Website.
+More information: HZK-Website.